marcelamejiao/marcelamejiao/README.md

 <div id="projects" align="left">

 * [Events Calendar](https://github.com/marcelamejiao/Events-Calendar): This project was designed to create a web app where a user can create events using a calendar.
-* [Postcode Search](https://github.com/marcelamejiao/Postcode-Search): This project was designed to allow mobile clients to retrieve and add suburb and postcode combinations.
 * [Gist](https://gist.github.com/marcelamejiao): Trying to write something on Gist.
 * [Medium](https://medium.com/@marcelamejia/uri-url-components-d5dac1233d13): Trying to write something on Medium.